cadin/panels/docs/comic-data/layers/index.md

 A layer that lists multiple [`images`]({{site.baseurl}}/docs/comic-data/layers#images) will transition between those images as the panel scrolls.
 This means a layer with two images will swap them when the panel scroll reaches `0.5` (50%).

 Setting `transitionOffset` adjusts the points at which image transitions are triggered.
 Setting this to `-0.1` would cause the above example to swap images at scroll point `0.4` instead of `0.5`.

+### pixelLock

+default: 1
+{: .prop-default}

+Certain dither patterns will appear to flicker as they scroll on the Playdate screen.
+You can often reduce this flickering effect by scrolling the pattern two pixels at a time.

+Setting `pixelLock = 2` on a layer with dithering will force it to only render on every other pixel.
+(A setting of `3` will render the layer on every third pixel and so on.)
+This may cause some jumpiness in the layer movement, but will significantly reduce flickering.